}

 • Frequently

-Water scarcity is a major problem in India, with many the country's population dependents on agriculture for their livelihoods.
-With an increasing population and growing urbanization, the demand for water is steadily increasing, leading to a significant strain on the country's water resources.
-Drip irrigation can help address this issue by using water more efficiently, reducing waste and increasing crop yields.
+Water scarcity is a major problem in India, with many of the country's population dependent on agriculture for their livelihoods.
+With an increasing population and growing urbanization, the water demand is steadily increasing, leading to a significant strain on the country's water resources.
+Drip irrigation can help address this issue by using water more efficiently, reducing waste, and increasing crop yields.

 Different Types of Drip Irrigation

-Discharges rate for point-source emitters are generally < 8 L/h for single outlet emitters, and discharge rates for line-source emitters are generally < 12 L/h/m of lateral.
+The discharge rate for point-source emitters is generally < 8 L/h for single outlet emitters, and discharge rates for line-source emitters are generally < 12 L/h/m of lateral.

 1. The application of water below the soil surface through emitters, with discharge rates